-Recently, the country’s main power grid was attacked with a malware and as a result, various areas in Ukraine went dark.
+Recently, the country’s main power grid was attacked with malware and as a result, various areas in Ukraine went dark.

 This could be partially attributed to the presence of an improved version of BlackEnergy.
 The BlackEnergy is a kind of malware that has become the preferred choice of hackers for instigating their cyber-crimes and for attacking engineering systems.